kurolesica0211/signal_proccesing/README.md

 - `websocket:<port>`: Streams the simulated data to WebSocket clients connected to the specified port.
 - `tcp:<port>`: Streams the simulated data to TCP clients connected to the specified port.

-## License
+## UML models
+In the folder `uml_models/` you can find the UML class diagram descirbing the structure of the project.

 ## Project members
 - Student ID: i6363101

+## License

    This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.